California gets more rain and snow, but dry days are ahead - KESQ

 Up to two inches (5 cm) of rain was predicted for the saturated Sacramento Valley, where residents of semi-rural Wilton, home to about 5,000 people, were ordered to evacuate as the Cosumnes River continued to rise.

-Another three inches (7.6 cm) of snow and gusty winds were expected in the Sierra Nevada.
+Another two feet (61 cm) of snow and gusty winds were expected in the Sierra Nevada.
 Interstate 80, a key highway from the San Francisco Bay Area to Lake Tahoe ski resorts, reopened after being closed most of Saturday because of slick roads, snow and whiteout conditions.

 The University of California Berkeley Central Sierra Snow Lab tweeted Sunday morning that it received 21.5 inches (54 centimeters) of snow in 24 hours.
 Its snowpack of about 10 feet (3 meters) was expected to grow several more feet by Monday.